Abdelrahman-7gab/SELD/README.md

 You should only train on the development dataset using the splits included in the code. and not the evaluation dataset.

 ### My Contribution and how to disable it.
-The code belongs to the original authors and I only changed minor things to get better resutls and or better training performance.
+The code belongs to the original authors and I only changed minor things to get better results and or better training performance.
 I made the model utilize my GPU instead of only cpu which lead to a much faster training time however you can change that by changing the  os.environ['CUDA_VISIBLE_DEVICES'] from '0' to '-1' in the script you like to not use the gpu.